Ludwii/DataEngineeringWS23/exercise_Looker_Studio/readme.md

-# Google Looker Studio excercise
+# Google Looker Studio exercise

 This readme contains an introduction to Google Looker Studio, a section on how to set it up and instructions to a real-life exercise on self service analytics based on a lego dataset from the current [maven data challenge](https://mavenanalytics.io/data-playground)

 ## About Google Looker Studio

 Google looker Studios simple control, flexibility and simplicity sets the software apart from more popular competitors like PowerBI or Tableau.
-It's simplicity is achived by concentrating on fewer features while being able to deliver results faster, which makes it a great platform to do a quick excercise.
+It's simplicity is achived by concentrating on fewer features while being able to deliver results faster, which makes it a great platform to do a quick exercise.

 ![ERROR: <display looker Studio Logo>](../materials/screenshot/LookerStudioLogo.png)